Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/python-java/asposediagram.api/rulerdensity/_index.md

 ---
-title: "RulerDensity Class"
+title: "RulerDensity"
 linktitle: "RulerDensity"
-articleTitle: "RulerDensity"
-second_title: "Aspose.Diagram for Python via Java"
+second_title: "Aspose.Diagram for Python via Java API Reference"
 description: "Specifies the horizontal subdivisions on the ruler for the page."
 type: docs
 weight: 2950